Kanti Khadka

 Don’t forget to get a receipt.

-The major concern every trekker has about Everest Base Camp is whether the trek is doable.
-The difficulty of the EBC trek is determined by several factors such as altitude, trekking hours as well as the season.
+Every trekker's major concern about Everest Base Camp is whether the trek is doable.
+The difficulty of the EBC trek is determined by several factors, such as altitude, trekking hours, and the season.

 While on the EBC trek, regular trekking is of around 5-6 hours a day.
 Breakfast will be served in a teahouse/ lodge in the morning and you set out for trekking and trek for around 3 hours before lunch.
 After lunch and taking some rest, the trek continues for around 3 hours before reaching the overnight stop.